maxakuru/helix-web-library/README.md

 | `withDecorateIcons` | Overrides the default decorate icons logic |
 | `withDecorateButtons` | Overrides the default decorate buttons logic |

-For example, if you want a difference decoration of your buttons the following could be done
+For example, if you want a different decoration for your buttons you can use `withDecorateButtons` to override the default behaviour.

 ```js
 import { HelixApp } from 'https://cdn.skypack.dev/@dylandepass/helix-web-library@latest/dist/helix-web-library.esm.min.js';